PfizerLink is what’s known as a research registry (a database that collects personal and other health information about people). It’s designed to:

 Anybody can consider participating in clinical research.

-Most clinical trials need people who have a specific disease or condition to participate.
 When you join a clinical trial that’s studying a condition you have, you may help us evaluate a potential treatment for that condition.

 There are also clinical trials that need volunteers without a specific disease or condition.
 As a participant, you might contribute to learnings about a potential vaccine, or about a study medicine before it’s given to people with a condition.